conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 The concept of SNI routing isn't specific to Gateway.
 It relies on information inside the TLS connection for the SNI router to determine how to forward network requests.
 To be able to access this information, the SNI router must terminate the TLS connection.

-In our case, as the Gateway acts as SNI router, it must:
+In our case, as Gateway acts as SNI router, it has to:

-- Handle the TLS handshake with the client
+- handle the TLS handshake with the client and
-- Have a valid keystore certificate for the advertised host (and all the brokers in the cluster)
+- have a valid keystore certificate for the advertised host (and all the brokers in the cluster)

 ### 3. Prepare Gateway's keystore certificate